 You can securely reorder checks in Online Banking.
 In your account, go to the “Services” tab and select “Check Reorder”.
 Checks may also be ordered by calling our Member Care Center or by calling 800.Deluxe1.

 Georgia United’s Unified Checking Account lets you manage your money without the worry of monthly services fees or minimum balance requirements.
 Plus, with free Online Banking and our Mobile App, you can access your account 24-hours a day from the convenience of your home or phone.

-*Overdraft/returned item fee may apply, see fee schedule for additional fees that may apply.
+*Overdraft/returned item fee may apply, see Share Rate and Fee Schedule for additional fees that may apply.